 - Use in risotto.
 Better yet, use in this smoked sausage and mushroom risotto!

-Want a Similar (and even easier) Recipe for Smoked Butter?
+Want a Similar (and simplified) Recipe for Smoked Butter?

 If you like this recipe we’d truly appreciate it if you would give this recipe a star review!
 And if you share any of your pics on Instagram use the hashtag #vindulge.
 We LOVE to see it when you cook our recipes.